I haven’t received an invoice for annual property association dues. Who do I contact?

 All beach gear; including tents, cabanas, chairs, and sports equipment must be removed from the beach at days end.
 This is by Currituck County Ordinance 10-128.
 Unattended items left on the beach between sunset and sunrise shall be removed and disposed, including items left at the dune line and walkover access points.
 It is not possible to retrieve items once they have been removed.

 Currituck County contracts with Bay Disposal & Recycling for garbage and refuse removal.
-During peak season – May 1 through September 30 – there are two pickups per week; Wednesday and Saturday mornings.
-Recycling is picked up on Saturday morning.
+During peak season – May 1 through September 30 – there are two pickups of trash and recycling each week; Wednesday and Saturday mornings.
 All materials to be disposed of must fit into your cans.
-If trash is not in your can, it WILL not be collected!
+If trash is not in your can, it WILL NOT be collected!
 If you have additional large items, see the next paragraph regarding bulk pickup.
 You must roll your cans out to the street the night before.
 Please ask your renters to not place clans at the curb on off-days.

-Beginning the first Wednesday in October, trash pick-up shifts to one day a week on Wednesday for both garbage and recycling.
+Beginning the first Wednesday in October, trash and recycling pick-up shifts to one day a week on Wednesday.
 To have damaged regular or recycling cans replaced call Bay Disposal at 252-491-5105.

 Bulk pick up for Large Items and Brush

 To remove large refuse, broken furniture, grills, mattresses etc. from your property you must first call Bay Disposal & Recycling at 252-491-5105.
 Provide your location, specifying your street address in Ocean Sands and they will provide you with a specific pick date.
 List all items that you want picked up and place them at street side near to your regular trash pick up location.
 Brush and tree clippings should be tied up in 4-ft or smaller twine-wrapped bundles or placed in bio-degradable bags, and weigh no more than 70 lbs.
 There is no additional charge for this service.